clarkz/android_ndk_hello_world/readme.txt

 2. re-run:
 ndk-build V=1

-create “jniLibs” the same level as java copy the folders generated in #1, #2 (in libs) to “jniLibs”
+3. create “jniLibs” the same level as java copy the folders generated in #1, #2 (in libs) to “jniLibs”

-remove the jni folder, so it won’t compile it.
+4. remove the jni folder, so it won’t compile it.

+please be aware that, in this project, #4 was skipped. so the jni is still there. but we still had to do #3. because after compile, the library (*.so file) couldn't be found in the project folder.